-Give them as gifts individually or create a kit as lavish as you like:
+Give them as individually gifts or create a zero waste gift set as lavish as you like:

 - Zero Waste Cosmetics: Anything from Dirty Hippie Cosmetics Range (amazing and also cruelty-free, vegan and palm oil free) – they have a handful of gift pack options at the moment.

 - Zero Waste Sunscreen: For those of you who think your loved one needs a little time in the sun why not an eco-friendly Empire Squid Zinc Sunscreen?
 It comes in a glass jar so be sure to re-use it!

 - Zero Waste Shampoo and Conditioner: How about a selection of great smelling shampoo and conditioner bars from Ethique.
 You can pick them up on Amazon US, Amazon UK, Nourished Life or Ethique.
 Or perhaps check out this article for more zero-waste shampoo options.
-You can make a basket of zero waste goodies
+You can make a basket of zero waste gift goodies

 - Bamboo Toothbrush: A key part of a zero waste beauty and personal care routine is a compostable bamboo toothbrush (sadly only the wooden handles are compostable).
 This is a good option: Brush with Bamboo Toothbrush which is available on Amazon or Brush with Bamboo.

 - Zero Waste Deodorant: Friends don’t let friends smell bad and pollute the environment.
 A zero waste deodorant stick from Meow Meow Tweet will help you be that friend, pick up a bar or two of any of these zero waste deodorant brands we’ve covered from Amazon, V-Spot Australia, Meow Meow Tweet.
 Alternatively, you can go the extra mile and make this yourself.

 3. BAKE/MAKE THEM SOMETHING DELICIOUS

 Zero Waste Baking

 Classic, low-cost, and delicious, you can’t go wrong with this zero waste gift.
 Try baking or making some yummy food, delivered in a reusable (preferable second hand) tin or jar, for example:

 - Vegan banana bread (also gluten free) – we actually make this once a month and it goes down a treat.
 There are a lot of banana bread recipes out there but we can definitely vouch for this one.
 It is delicious!